jube-home/www.jube.io/_pages/support.md

       on their specific needs.

 4. **Cost-Effective:**
-    - At $480 per month for four hours of retained support, Support provides a cost-effective way to access high-quality, specialized support compared to building and maintaining an in-house team with equivalent expertise.
+    - At $480/month for four hours of retained support with a 24-hour service level, it offers a cost-effective solution compared to building and maintaining an in-house team with similar expertise.

 ---